-Salome Wilderness Trails is a 12 mile trail located near Payson, AZ.
-The trail is rated as moderate and primarily used for hiking.
+Salome Wilderness Trails is a 5.1 mile moderately trafficked loop trail located near Payson, Arizona that offers scenic views and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Fun.
 Bring water.
 I'd also bring a rope and some type of harness.
 There was a line to use but weather may one day make it loose it's strength